SAP/spartacus-docs/_pages/dev/styling-and-page-layout/site-theme.md

 ---
-title: Site Theming and Site Theme Switcher Feature
+title: Site Theming and Site Theme Switcher
 feature:
   - name: site Theme
     spa_version: 2211.29
     cx_version: 2211.29
 ---

-The new **theming mechanism** and **Site** **Theme Switcher** UI component have been added to Spartacus, enhancing site theming flexibility.
-Previously, site themes could be configured either statically or via CMS using the "config.context.theme" property.
-The update allows for defining **optional themes**, providing more customization options for site theming.
+Starting with Spartacus version 2211.29, a new theming mechanism and site theme switcher UI component have been added to enhance site theming flexibility.
+Previously, site themes could be configured either statically or through CMS using the `config.context.theme` property.
+It is now possible to define optional themes, which provides more customization options for site theming.

-Additionally, this update introduces two new **high-contrast themes** (High Contrast Light and High Contrast Dark), improving accessibility for users with visual impairments.
-These themes dynamically alter global CSS properties to ensure a seamless adaptation of UI components.
+Spartacus now provides two high-contrast themes (High Contrast Light and High Contrast Dark), which improve accessibility for users with visual impairments.
+These themes dynamically alter global CSS properties to ensure seamless adaptation for UI components.

-The **Theme Switcher** enables users to select and switch between themes in real-time, with the selected theme persisting across sessions via local storage.
-This guide explains how to enable these features, configure them, and ensure custom components remain compatible with Spartacus’s theming system, including high-contrast modes.
+The theme switcher allows users to select and switch between themes in real-time, with the selected theme persisting across sessions through local storage.
+The following sections describe how to enable these features, configure them, and ensure custom components remain compatible with Spartacus’s theming system, including high-contrast modes.

-## Previous Behavior: Configuring Site Themes

-Previously, the site theme could be configured using the "config.context.theme" object in Spartacus, which could:

-- Be **statically defined** in the configuration file.
-- Be **populated from the CMS** using the feature of automatic site-context configuration.

-This allowed for defining a default theme for the entire site.
+Before Spartacus version 2211.29, the site theme could be configured with the `config.context.theme` object.
+This object could be statically defined in the configuration file, and could be populated from the CMS using the automatic site-context configuration feature.
+This allowed you to define a default theme for the entire site.

-## New Mechanism: Optional Themes

-A new configuration system allows for defining a list of **optional themes** using the "_config.siteTheme.optionalThemes"_ property.
-The old "_config.context.theme"_ remains important as it defines the **Default theme**, either through static configuration or CMS.
-If the "_config.context.theme"_ is not set, the default theme will be an empty string ('').
+Starting with version 2211.29, a new configuration system allows you to define a list of optional themes using the `config.siteTheme.optionalThemes` property.
+The old `config.context.theme` object remains important because it defines the default theme, either through static configuration or CMS.
+If the `config.context.theme` is not set, the default theme will be an empty string ('').

-### Key Points:
+The key configuration options are the following:

-- The "config.context.theme" still controls the Default theme.
+- The `config.context.theme` still controls the default theme.
+You can configure the default theme either through static configuration (using the `config.context.theme` object), or through CMS by using automatic site-context configuration.
-- The "config.siteTheme.optionalThemes" config enables defining a list of **alternative themes** that users can select from the Theme Switcher UI.
+- The `config.siteTheme.optionalThemes` config allows you to define a list of optional themes that users can select from the theme switcher UI.

 ## Site Theme Switcher UI Component

-The **Site** **Theme Switcher** is a new UI component, a dropdown that allows users to select and apply different themes in real-time.
-The selected theme is saved to the user’s **local storage**, meaning the choice persists across page refreshes and future visits.
+The site theme switcher is a dropdown UI component that allows users to select and apply different themes in real-time.
+The selected theme is saved to the user’s local storage, so user choices are persisted across page refreshes and future visits.

-This improves the user experience by allowing instant visual feedback when switching themes without requiring a full page reload.
+This improves the user experience by allowing instant visual feedback when switching themes, without requiring a full page reload.

 ## High Contrast Themes for Accessibility

-To enhance accessibility, two **optional high-contrast themes** have been introduced:
+To enhance accessibility, two optional high-contrast themes have been introduced:

-- **High Contrast Light**
+- High Contrast Light
-- **High Contrast Dark**
+- High Contrast Dark

-These themes modify global CSS variables like _--cx-color-background_, automatically updating the appearance of all components relying on these variables.
+These themes modify global CSS variables, such as `--cx-color-background`, and automatically update the appearance of all components that rely on these variables.

-### Custom Style Rules for High Contrast:
+### Custom Style Rules for High Contrast

-For components that don’t inherently use these variables, additional style rules enforce the use of global CSS variables when a high contrast theme is active.
-These rules apply based on CSS classes such as .cx-theme-high-contrast-dark for dark mode.
+For components that do not inherently use these variables, additional style rules enforce the use of global CSS variables when a high contrast theme is active.
+These rules apply based on CSS classes, such as `.cx-theme-high-contrast-dark` for dark mode.

-Example:
+The following is an example:

 ```scss
 @include cx-highContrastTheme-dark {